 The health care bill also includes two provisions that protect employees who work at nursing homes and other long-term care facilities.
 Section 6709(b)(3) requires long-term care facilities that receive a minimum of $10,000 in federal funding to report any reasonable suspicion of a crime committed against one of the facility’s residents to the US Department of Health and Human Services (DHHS).
 Failure to do so can result in a fine up to $300,000.

 Additionally, the section also prohibits employers from retaliating against employees who file reports of suspected crimes with the DHHS.
 Employers who violate the anti-retaliation provision may be fined up to $200,000 and may be excluded from federal programs, including social aide programs like Medicaid and Medicare, for up to two years.

 Section 6105 requires each state to make federally standardized complaint forms available to all nursing home residents by March 2011.
 The section also requires each state to create a complaint resolution process to investigate the complaints and make sure that those filing the complaints are not retaliated against.

 The new retaliation protections included in the health care reform law are meant to protect those who are in the best position to report violations of the law.
 Employers may not retaliate or otherwise punish employees who step forward to report what they reasonably believe to be an abuse by firing them, demoting them, docking their pay or taking other adverse employment action.

 Employees who have been subjected to retaliation for engaging in a protected activity may be entitled to job reinstatement, back wages and other damages.

-For more information on whistleblower, qui tam or other employment-related claims, contact an experienced employment law attorney today.
+For more information on whistleblower, qui tam or other employment-related claims, contact us.